propactive/propactive/README.md

 ```

 Usually, this is fine, but as you scale, have many environments, and dozens of application properties that has different
-values for each environment, it becomes more mundane and error-prone, not only you will need to define a constant for
+values for each environment, it becomes mundane and error-prone, not only you will need to define a constant for
 `app.web.server.url` to test your property values, and perhaps another constant to reference it on your application side,
 you will also need to parse each file if you want to test if the URL value is of valid format, if such precision is required.